polar-app/polar-app/_posts/2019-04-02-Google-Will-Kill-Chrome-Extension-Innovation.md

 We need this permission because Polar needs to add CORS headers to allow it to add PDFs to your document repository while you browse.

+This way if you come across a cool research paper you can easily add it to Polar and start highlighting and taking notes on it.

 It makes it super easy to stumble upon a URL and then easily add it to your reading list.

-Some people can bypass this via extensive auditing with the ActiveTab permission but it doesn't apply to Polar.
+Some developers can bypass this via extensive auditing with the ActiveTab permission but it doesn't apply to Polar.

 ## Banning Obfuscated Code